Vortex Dynamics During Pinch-off of Micro-Droplets: Introduction

 \section{Introduction}

 Droplet microfluidics has been widely exploited in the field of applied sciences, because of the innate advantages it offers, like the precise control over the payloads, high throughput and scalability in both space and time \citep{Moragues2023}.
-Biological and chemical research has specifically benefited in areas like cell sorting and single-cell analysis \citep{Mazutis2013}, synthesizing nano-materials \citep{Gimondi2023}, three-dimensional cell culture \citep{Wang}, tissue engineering \citep{Petit-Pierre2017} etc. Droplet generation at the micro level comes with other advantages, for example simple manipulation in channel design can lead to rapid mixing of chemical payloads inside the droplet along with providing a habitable confinement for bacterial species.
+Biological and chemical research has specifically benefited in areas like cell sorting and single-cell analysis through encapsulation \citep{Mazutis2013}, synthesizing nano-materials \citep{Gimondi2023}, three-dimensional cell culture \citep{Wang}, tissue engineering \citep{Petit-Pierre2017}.
+Droplet generation at the micro level comes with other advantages, for example simple manipulation in channel design can lead to rapid mixing of chemical payloads inside the droplet along with providing a habitable confinement for bacterial species.
 This has been widely utilized in the field of on-chip drug testing \citep{Li} and for combating antimicrobial resistance \citep{Hsieh2022}.

-The formation of droplets in flow-focusing droplet generators, as used in the present study, has been studied extensively to understand fundamental aspects of droplet generation \citep{Anna, Garstecki, Funfschilling}, flow dynamics inside droplets \citep{Ma, Roberts} and the effect of surfactants on the droplet formation process \citep{Kalli2023}.
-The formation of such droplets is governed by the interplay between shear forces and capillary forces.
-It is well known that droplet microfluidics inherently involves circulation of fluid inside the formed droplets under steady conditions (when the droplet achieves a stable shape) \citep{Roberts, Ma}.
+The formation of droplets in flow-focusing micro droplet generators, as used in the present study, has been studied extensively to understand fundamental aspects of droplet generation \citep{Anna, Garstecki, Funfschilling}, flow dynamics inside droplets \citep{Ma, Roberts} and the effect of surfactants on the droplet formation process \citep{Kalli2023}.
+The pinch-off of droplets is governed by the temporal interplay among viscous, inertia and capillary forces during the drop formation, a topic which remains a subject of active research interest \citep{Castrejon-Pita2015, Jiang2020, Stone_PRL, Chagot_PRF}.
+It is well known that droplet microfluidics inherently involves circulation of fluid inside the formed droplets under steady conditions (when the droplet achieves a stable shape post pinch-off) \citep{Roberts, Ma}.
 This circulation enhances the mixing process when encapsulating various reagents \citep{Wang}.
-However, the formation process involves vortical structures during pinch-off in both the generated droplet and the retracting ligament, which is known, but not yet investigated in detail.
+However, the droplet formation process involves vortical structures during pinch-off in both the generated droplet and the retracting ligament, which is known, but not yet investigated in detail.

-Recent studies have highlighted how flow stresses can cause physiological \citep{Jain_soft_matter, Jain_Langmuir} and genetic regulations \citep{Sanfilippo_review, Ramachandran2024} in bacteria.
-Furthermore, there have been reports \citep{Tan2022} investigating the effect of an increase in diffusion time from a smaller droplet to a larger droplet on the growth dynamics of bacterial cells.
-The diffusion time can be enhanced inside droplets by inducing chaotic advection; however, prior to that it is crucial to understand the vortical structures inherent to the formation process of droplets and their associated stress fields.